Who are medical laboratory professionals?

 Travel grants for students, new professionals, and new members allow those who are just now starting out in their careers to have the means to attend and participate in ASCLS national meetings and the Laboratory Legislative Symposium who otherwise might not be able to be involved.

 Can I have a tax receipt for a tax write off?

 Unfortunately no, ASCLS is a not-for-profit organization so we are unable to offer this.

 What if I just want to donate without registering?

-Donations are always appreciated and will benefit the ASCLS Developing Professionals Forum and the Ascending Professionals Forum Travel Grants which allow more students, new professionals and professionals new to ASCLS to get involved by attending Legislative Symposium held in March in Washington, DC or the ASCLS Annual Meeting held in June.
+Donations are always appreciated and will benefit the ASCLS Developing Professionals Forum and the Ascending Professionals Forum Travel Grants, which allow more students and new professionals to get involved by attending the Laboratory Legislative Symposium held in the fall in Washington, DC, or the ASCLS Annual Meeting held in June.

 To make a donation please click the PayPal button below: